svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 ![Nice summary overview](Sitecore_Demo_Portal_headless_development/image-2024224437545.png)

-Deployment will take a while, but in the meantime we can study some details about our deployment:
+Deployment will take a while, but in the meantime, we can study some details about our deployment:

 ![Deployment details](Sitecore_Demo_Portal_headless_development/image-20242244532675.png)